SolarNetworkFoundation/solarnetwork.net/content/resources/blogs/announce/2024-03-26-data-export-ftp-destination.md

 ## Get started with FTP datum export in SolarNetwork

-This feature is avaialble now to all SolarNetwork subscribers.
+This feature is available now to all SolarNetwork subscribers.
 If you are interested in using SolarNetwork's FTP data export support, check out our [Datum Export documentation][solaruser-export] and <a href="mailto:info@solarnetwork.net?subject=Getting%20started%20with%20datum%20export">reach out to